-Formed in 1967, the Southern Peninsula Basketball Association had humble beginnings at the Red Hill Show Grounds.
+Established on the traditional land of the Boon Wurrung people, the Southern Peninsula Basketball Association formed in 1967 and had humble beginnings at the Red Hill Show Grounds.
 Originally, our association was called the Southern Peninsula Men’s Basketball Club.
 As the names suggests, the club was conceived by a group of young men wanting to play basketball without having to travel for miles to town.
 Our first official club President was Bill Dickson and a long line of great people have followed in his footsteps over the next 40 years.

 For the first decade or so, all domestic and rep games were played on a concrete court at Red Hill Show Grounds.
 But the fast growth of basketball on the Peninsula dictated that a newer and more up to date facility was required.
 The SPBA, in conjunction with Dromana Technical College, built what we now know as court three (or The Dungeon to the many Big V teams that have trained there over the last 16 years!) at Dromana Stadium

 In 1986, with demand of only one court at Dromana and a concrete court at Red Hill Show Grounds being increased beyond reasonable levels, plans were made to expand to create the Courts 1 and 2 that we now know so well.
 But not everything went according to plan.
 In a Southern Peninsula Gazette article dated 2nd July 1986, then SPBA President Ken Lewis stated: “By their inaction, officers of the Education Department are rejecting the gift of an indoor sporting complex which any school in Australia would welcome”.
 This statement was made as a result of the entire renovation and extension almost not happening.